 5. Short and sweet

-- Since some greetings can be tense due to the abrupt nature of greetings, possible tension on the leash or lack of social skills in one or both dogs, it’s important to keep these interactions short and sweet before it has the opportunity to escalate.
+Since some greetings can be tense due to their abrupt nature, possible tension on the leash or lack of social skills in one or both dogs, it’s important to keep these interactions short and sweet before it has the opportunity to escalate.
 I usually say count to 3 and then say “Let’s Go” and continue your dog down the street.
 As you leave and your dog follows, either offer praise or treats for following you.